autogluon/autogluon/docs/tutorials/text_prediction/customization.md

 The pre-registered configurations provide reasonable default hyperparameters.
 A common workflow is to first train a model with one of the presets and then tune some hyperparameters to see if the performance can be further improved.

-TextPredictor builds on top of AutoMM, which has a flexible and easy-to-use configuration design.
+TextPredictor builds on top of AutoMMPredictor, which has a flexible and easy-to-use configuration design.
 Please refer to :ref:`sec_automm_predictor` on how to customize hyper-parameters.